 There are many things to consider if you’re a green card holder eligible for Medicare.
-By understanding your Medicare eligibility, you can make informed decisions about your health care options.
-Coverage is dependent on meeting residency requirements as well as qualifying for Medicare through age or disability.
+Understanding your Medicare eligibility allows you to make informed decisions about your healthcare options.
+Coverage depends on meeting residency requirements and qualifying for Medicare through age or disability.

-By reading the text below, you’ll have a better understanding of how Medicare works for permanent residents and how to enroll in additional insurance.
+By reading the text below, you’ll better understand how Medicare works for permanent residents and how to enroll in additional insurance.

 Medicare for Green Card Holders